-In celebration of Scottish CND’s sixtieth anniversary, our exhibition ‘A Peace of History’ shares the rich heritage of the Scottish peace movement.
+In celebration of Scottish CND’s 60th anniversary, our exhibition ‘A Peace of History’ shares the rich heritage of the Scottish peace movement.
 You can browse the online version of our history timeline or view the artwork from our touring exhibition, designed by Andy Arthur.
-We are still adding more material, but currently this website includes a gallery of photographs and other archive material, profiles of people and networks as well as Reports & Publications and a map of Atomic Scotland.
+This website includes a gallery of photographs, posters and other archive material, video interviews and profiles of people and networks as well as Reports & Publications and a map of Atomic Scotland.

 A Peace of History was made possible with funding from the Heritage Lottery Fund.